dylansdaniels/textbook/content/01_getting_started/03_installation.md

 #### `pip` MPI: Windows (native)

 Unfortunately, we do not officially support MPI usage on native Windows due to the complexity required.
-However, we do support MPI through Windows Subsystem for Linux (WSL); see below.
+However, we do support MPI through "Windows Subsystem for Linux" (WSL); see below.

 #### `pip` MPI: MacOS, Linux, or Windows (WSL)

 1. Install the [Anaconda Python Distribution](https://www.anaconda.com/download/success).
-(If you have followed Step 2 for Windows WSL, you can skip this.)
+(If you have followed instructions in Step 2 for Windows WSL above, you can skip this.)

 2. Create and activate a new `conda` environment using commands like the following: